flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

 Microsoft Flight Simulator allows mods like FlyByWire A32NX to store configuration and other data in a folder called "**work**": This folder is located in different places for the **MS Store version** and the **Steam version** of Microsoft Flight Simulator.
 The folder's location is described in the next paragraphs.

 !!! info ""
-    If you can't find the folders these folders might be hidden from you by Windows.
+    If you can't find the folders, these folders might be hidden from you by Windows.
 Follow the directions on ["View hidden files and folders in Windows 10" on Microsoft's support site](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-10-97fbc472-c603-9d90-91d0-1166d1d9f4b5){target=new}.

 #### Microsoft Store Version